mwender/auctions-and-items/README.md

 This plugin supports the display of large, multi-item auctions.
 Each Item post features a gallery of high-resolution images allowing site visitors to easily view and assess auction items.

 ## Changelog ##

+### 3.0.0 ###
+* Breaking change: Renaming root file to match WordPress naming conventions (auctions.php to auctions-and-items.php).
+After you update this plugin, it will be deactivated in the WordPress admin.
+You will need to reactivate it.
+* Updating plugin author meta data.

 ### 2.1.3 ###
 * Adding custom meta data links to the plugin's display in the WordPress Plugins admin listing.